astronomer/docs/learn/use-case-elt-ml-finance.md

 ---
-title: "Run an integrated ELT and ML pipeline on stripe data in Airflow"
+title: "Run an integrated ELT and ML pipeline on Stripe data in Airflow"
 description: "Use Airflow, the Astro Python SDK and Datasets in a data-driven way."
 id: use-case-elt-ml-finance
 sidebar_label: "Combined ELT and ML pipeline"